Fuga 2021

 3-channel video installation, 7 digitized 16mm b/w films in loop (9:36”) 969cm x 220cm

-The title of this life-size work refers to the musical form fugue, characterized by polyphony and repetitions.
-Bach used a seven-part fugue in his Mass, in which resurrection is an important theme.
-In psychology, fugue has the meaning of suddenly disappearing.
+The title refers to the musical form fugue, known for polyphony and repetition.
+Bach used a seven voice fugue in his Mass, in which resurrection is an important theme.
+In psychology, fuga refers to a sudden disappearance.

 Performers: Nathalie Smoor, Diego Olieveira, Iris Wiegers, Barbara Klee, Bakir Shawky